aviaryan/shape-recog/readme.md

 * For figuring out whether Square or Rectangle, side lengths are sufficient.
 As this is done after all those checks for quadrilateral, just testing the length works fine.
 * Vertices detected very close to each other are settled to one.
 This is done as many people tremble around the vertex region.
 * There is no need for lines to differ by the threshold angle (20) as it is very large.
 After a line is detected, we re-check it with threshold angle of 5 to see if it's really a line.
+* For incomplete polygons (2-Triangle, 3-Rectangle), user will expect the intersection point to be a vertex.
+This fact is used in drawing to provide a more-expected correction.

 ### What we learned from this project